Gnurro/AIDscripts/Encounters/README.md

 For weighted lists, a function basically rolls a d100 and picks the first list item that fits.
 See shared.js, example encounterDef 'dance' for usage.
 Note: If there is also textNotes, textNotesWeighted will be ignored!
 #### contextNotes
 **Format:** contextNotes:ARRAY; ARRAY = \[STRING, STRING, ...\]
 A list of phrases or words.
 One phrase will be randomly chosen, if there are multiple.
-The chosen phrase will be shown to the AI right below AN as long as the encounter is active. ~~Phrases can contain {placeholders}, which will be filled with a random word/phrase from the encounterWordLists object (not yet implemented in Beta6) (see below for {placeholder}/random word list info)~~.
+The chosen phrase will be shown to the AI right below AN as long as the encounter is active.
+Phrases can contain {placeholders}, which will be filled with a random word/phrase from the encounterWordLists object (see below for {placeholder}/{\*placeholder} info).
 #### contextNotesWeighted
 **Format:** contextNotesWeighted:ARRAY; ARRAY = \[\[STRING, INT\], \[STRING, INT\], ...\], INT = 0-100
 For weighted lists, a function basically rolls a d100 and picks the first list item that fits.
 See shared.js, example encounterDef 'dance' for usage of weighted lists.